 - Be a first-time DUI offender

 - Be convicted of a FIRST offense of § 18.2-266/DUI

 - Be an adult at the time you have committed the offense

-- You BAC must be lower than 0.15
+- Your Blood Alcohol Concentration must be lower than 0.15

 If you are ineligible to request the “any purpose” restricted license under § 18.2-270.1(C), you may still be able to file your request for this license under § 18.2-270.1(E).

-- You can’t consume alcohol during that period
+- Avoid alcohol consumption during that period

 - Pay a $20 fee for administrative and court costs

-If you have been charged with a DUI in VA, this new law may apply to your case.
-Experts at Keefer Law Firm can help fight for your rights, reduce your sentence, and get the best outcome of your case.
-We can also help you file for an “any purpose” restricted license and navigate you through the entire legal process.
+Attorney Bob Keefer, experienced reckless driving attorney, at Keefer Law Firm will fight for a reduced sentence, and get the best outcome for your case.
+He can also help you file for an “any purpose” restricted license and navigate you through the entire legal process.

 No legal case is too hard or complicated for us!
 If you have operated a motor vehicle under the influence and would like to know more about your options, contact us today to learn how our successful defenses can assist you.